syboor/cogncur/README.md

 * A lot of cloud applications don't allow you to use custom fonts, for example: Google Docs, Canva Free.
 It is not possible to use Cogncur in these applications.

 # Create worksheets online
 You can create handwriting worksheets in the online [Worksheet Creator](https://cogncur.com/worksheetcreator/).
-No font install is needed to use this web application.
+No font install is needed to use the worksheet creator.
+The worksheet creator is also an excellent way to discover all the - as of yet still undocumented - letter variants available in Cogncur.

 # More documentation
 ...coming soon...